 “Environmental Project” means a project to investigate and remediate environmental conditions, or to prevent environmental claims, that is necessary and proper for the direct benefit of the Joint Operations.
 An Environmental Project does not include routine operations, such as exploration, appraisal, development, production, maintenance, repair, Major Construction projects, or Catastrophe projects.

-It is important to note that the accounting procedure only addresses how to account for an Environmental Project.
-It does not authorize the Operator to conduct the work.
-The Operator’s authority to conduct operations, and limits on that authority are established in the Agreement.
 The following discussion is intended to clarify what constitutes an Environmental Project, and therefore when Environmental Project overhead may be applied.
 It does not address the chargeability of any particular project.

 Environmental remediation deals with the removal of pollution, contaminants, damage, or obstructions from environmental media and structures such as soil, groundwater, sediment, or surface water.
 Not all environmental remediation projects constitute an Environmental Project for purposes of this accounting procedure.
 Environmental remediation activities directly related to a catastrophic event would be considered part of the Catastrophe project, rather than an Environmental Project.
 For example, cleaning up released hydrocarbons after a well control incident or weather event, to restore the property to the condition that existed prior to the Catastrophe, would qualify for Catastrophe overhead rather than Environmental Project overhead.
 Environmental remediation activities which are part of routine operations, such as cleaning up a well or facility site after commissioning or after abandoning a well are not an Environmental Project for purposes of this accounting procedure.